Mulan (1998 film): Live-action adaptation

 Walt Disney Pictures first expressed interest in a live-action adaptation of Mulan in the 2000s.
 Zhang Ziyi was to star in it and Chuck Russell was chosen as the director.
 The film was originally planned to start filming in October 2010, but was eventually canceled.

 In 2015, Disney again began developing a live-action remake.
 Elizabeth Martin and Lauren Hynek's script treatment reportedly featured a white merchant who falls in love with Mulan, and is drawn into a central role in the country's conflict with the Huns.
-According to a Vanity Fair source, the spec script was only a "jumping-off point" and all main characters will in fact be Chinese.
+According to a Vanity Fair source, the spec script was only a "jumping-off point" and all main characters would in fact be Chinese.
 Dawn of the Planet of the Apes and Jurassic World screenwriters Rick Jaffa and Amanda Silver are to rewrite Hynek and Martin's screenplay with Chris Bender, J. C. Spink and Jason Reed producing.
-In February 2017, it was announced that Niki Caro will direct the live-action adaptation of the 1998 animated film.
+In February 2017, it was announced that Niki Caro would direct the live-action adaptation of the 1998 animated film.

 The casting process of a Chinese actress to portray the heroine began in October 2016.
 The film was originally scheduled to be released on November 2, 2018, but it was later taken off the release schedule with The Nutcracker and the Four Realms taking its old slot.
 On November 29, 2017, Liu Yifei was cast as the titular character.
 The film had its Hollywood premiere on March 9, 2020.
 Disney originally scheduled the film to be released in theaters on March 27, 2020; however, this was pushed back to July 24, and then August 21.
-The film's theatrical release was canceled in the United States and would instead have its premiere for a premium fee on Disney+ on September 4, 2020.
-It will still be released theatrically in countries where theaters have re-opened, such as China, as well as in other countries that do not have Disney+.
+The film's theatrical release was canceled in the United States and would instead have its premiere for a premium fee on Disney+ on September 4, 2020, but was still released theatrically in countries where theaters have re-opened, such as China, as well as in other countries that do not have Disney+.

 Donnie Yen was cast as Commander Tung, a mentor and teacher to Mulan.
 Following him, Jet Li joined the film as the emperor of China, Gong Li was cast as the villain, a witch, and Xana Tang was announced to play Mulan's sister.
 The next month, Utkarsh Ambudkar was cast as Skatch, a con artist, and Ron Yuan was cast as Sergeant Qiang, the second in command of the Imperial Regiment.
 In June, Yoson An was cast as Chen Honghui, "a confident and ambitious recruit" who becomes Mulan's love interest.
 In July, Jason Scott Lee joined the cast as Bori Khan, a secondary villain and warrior seeking revenge.
 In August 2018, Tzi Ma, Rosalind Chao, Cheng Pei-Pei, Nelson Lee, Jimmy Wong and Doua Moua were added to the cast.